KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Design/Software Design document.md

 To test our software, we will make use of Pytest as it automates the unit testing of our software, ensuring that the code can handle all predicted problems correctly.

 ## 6. Data Design
+Data design is about organizing data so we can store, find, and use it easily.
+In our project, good data design is important because it helps keep our data accurate, makes things run faster, and ensures everything works as it should.
+We'll use diagrams like ERDs and DFDs to show how our data is set up and how it moves around in our system.

 ### 6.1 Entity Relationship Diagram